bbauska/UofM-AdvStyling/readme.md

 </p>
 <!-- {width="4.0in" height="2.235042650918635in"} -->

-The last thing you\'re going to with the modify HTML is add or remove components.
+The last thing you&apos;re going to with the modify HTML is add or remove components.

-If they have, like I said, a video, and you have no use for videos, that\'s okay.
+If they have, like I said, a video, and you have no use for videos, that&apos;s okay.
 Just take it out of the HTML.
 You can also take it out of the CSS if you really want to kind of improve performance.
-If they use a kind of layout where it\'s three columns, and you only want two, that\'s okay.
-You can go in and just remove the parts that you don\'t want.
-If you\'re feeling really powerful, you can also go in and add parts that you do want.
+If they use a kind of layout where it&apos;s three columns, and you only want two, that&apos;s okay.
+You can go in and just remove the parts that you don&apos;t want.
+If you&apos;re feeling really powerful, you can also go in and add parts that you do want.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 331. that's it - bootstrap (205) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->